jacmos3/Conference-NFT-Ticket/README.md

 # Conference-NFT-Ticket
-Smart Contract and dApp for the minting of the NFT Ticket for the Web3 in Traveler Summit
+Smart Contract and dApp for the minting of the NFT Ticket for the "Web3 in Travel" Summit